mura-shin0928/dify-plugin-slack-thread-bot/README.md

 - Reply within Slack threads (with an optional setting to also post the first reply in the channel)
 - Support for Slack `mrkdwn` formatting in replies
-- Access to thread conversation history and user information from a linked app
+- Access to thread conversation history, user information, and the Slack thread timestamp (`thread_ts`) from a linked app

+> [!NOTE]
+> The `thread_ts` is primarily provided for advanced use cases.
+In most scenarios, you likely won't need to use it.

 #### 1. Install